LamaPLC: Simatic S7 SCL commands: Trigonometric / math functions

 MIN

-Get minimum.
+Get the minimum.

 • A minimum of two and a maximum of 32 inputs can be specified at the instruction